Are you trying to get started as a writer on Upwork but are confused about where to start?

 Earn Fantastic Feedback

-Once you start getting jobs, keep in mind that clients will rate your work after you submit.
+Once you start getting jobs as a writer on Upwork, keep in mind that clients will rate your work after you submit.
 Communicate with them so you understand what they need.
 Make sure you follow their directions.
 Try to submit work a little bit early and let them know you are open to feedback if they want any changes.

 If you work hard and use your connects wisely, you should be able to start earning money pretty quickly on Upwork.